jestir1234/hangman/README.md

-# hangman
+# About
-Popular hangman game made using Sinatra
+Popular hangman game made using Sinatra. (will deploy to heroku when I get a chance)